pierre-rouleau/usrhome/readme.rst

   the `Z Shell`_ and Bash,
 - support multiple computers:

-  - the central configuration logic is inside this USRHOME Git repository,
+  - the configuration infrastructure logic is held inside this USRHOME Git repository,
   - the user-specific configuration logic for several computers or VMs is stored inside a *sibling*, private, repository; the *usrcfg*.

 - All shell configuration files are symbolic links to `USRHOME dot files`_, allowing the logic to be under VCS control.

-USRHOME allows you to use basic shell configuration infrastructure logic provided by USRHOME in the usrhome directory and your own personal/private configuration logic into your own usrcfg repository.
+USRHOME repository files provides the basic shell configuration infrastructure logic.
+It uses your own personal/private configuration logic stored into your files located inside your *usrcfg* repository.

 - That can be used inside all the computers you use;
-  the usrcfg files can select logic based on host names or other criteria.d The goal is to be able to store all shell configuration logic into two VCS repositories: the public one (this) and your private one.
+  the *usrcfg* files can select logic based on host names or other criteria.
+  The goal is to be able to store all shell configuration logic into two VCS repositories: the public one (USRHOME) and your private one.

-At the moment it supports:
+At the moment USRHOME supports:

-- A basic configuration of zsh and bash for macOS and several Linux distributions.
+- A basic configuration of zsh and Bash for macOS and several Linux distributions.

-  - It works when Bash or zsh is used as the default shell.
+  - It works when Bash or zsh is used as the default shell for login and non-login shells.
   - It supports the latest versions of macOS where zsh is the default shell (since macOS 10.15 Catalina), and older versions of macOS where an old version of Bash is the default shell.
-    - It also supports several Linux distributions where Bash is the default shell.
+  - It also supports several Linux distributions where Bash is the default shell and some where zsh is the default shell.

-USRHOME provides default prompt configurations that provide useful information.
+USRHOME provides several defined prompt configurations with ability to control the terminal title bar.
+It comes with a default but you can select the prompt model for the Bash and Z shell independently.
-The intent is *not* to provide colourful configurations with fancy fonts and emoji but just provide a basic environment that will work over several versions of Operating Systems and will support the Z Shell as well as Bash running in the default terminal emulator programs provided by the OS.
+The intent of these prompts is *not* to provide colourful configurations with fancy fonts and emoji but just provide a basic environment that will work over several versions of Operating Systems and will support both shells in several terminal emulator programs.

 These are:

 - the default macOS Terminal.app,
 - the default Linux terminal applications,
-- inside Emacs various terminal shell modes,
+- inside Emacs various terminal shell modes.

-and work well when used with my `Pragmatic Emacs Library`_ which provides extensive key bindings for use in these Operating systems and allow extended use of the `numeric keypad`_.
+USRHOME is also designed to work well when used with Emacs using my `Pragmatic Emacs Library`_ which provides extensive key bindings for use in these Operating systems and allow extended use of the `numeric keypad`_.
+USRHOME logic is Emacs aware and uses the INSIDE_EMACS environment variable to control the behaviour of some features when they are invoked inside a shell running inside Emacs.

 USRHOME makes one important assumption about the organization of the directories in your file system: it specifically assumes that: